Realizable time crystal of four silicon quantum dot qubits: Model

 corresponds to an ideal spin flip, or $\pi$-pulse, of all qubits when $\varepsilon=0$.
+When $\varepsilon$ is nonzero, this corresponds to error in the single qubit X-gate.
+This error can be intentional (to demonstrate stability to perturbations), systematic (roughly corresponding to the single-qubit gate infidelity $1 - F \approx \varepsilon$, where $F$ is the single-qubit gate fidelity), or a combination of the two.
 Choosing different values of $t_2$, while still maintaining that $U_1$ correspond to a $\pi$-pulse in the error-free case, can have appreciable effects on the outcome of the simulation.
 Generally speaking, the longer $t_2$, the less disorder is required to stabilize TTSB.
 We explore the effects of different pulse times $t_2$ in App.~\ref{app:H2I_pulses}.
-For all calculations in this work, unless otherwise noted, we choose $t_1=t_2=1$.
+For all calculations in this work, unless otherwise noted, we choose $t_1=t_2=1$ and therefore $T=t_1+t_2=2$.
+As denoted in each relevant figure, the time is expressed in terms of Floquet period $T$, which is the natural time scale.

 In order to stabilize the DTC phase, it has been long recognized that disorder is a critical ingredient.
 We implement two different forms of disorder, onsite disorder through magnetic noise and disorder in the Ising interaction through charge noise.
-Both forms of disorder are drawn from uniform distributions so that $h_n \in [h_0 - \sigma_h, h_0 + \sigma_h]$ and $J_n \in [\text{max}(J_0 - \sigma_J, 0) , J_0 + \sigma_J]$.
+We found that the exact shape of disorder distribution was not important to the fidelity (see App.~\ref{app:noise}), so for simplicity both forms of disorder are drawn from uniform distributions so that $h_n \in [h_0 - \sigma_h, h_0 + \sigma_h]$ and $J_n \in [\text{max}(J_0 - \sigma_J, 0) , J_0 + \sigma_J]$.
 Ising interaction strengths are truncated to be nonnegative since the Ising interaction for silicon qubits is based on the exchange interaction.

 We define the $k^\text{th}$ autocorrelator of a spin chain after time $t$ as